 Situated in a small space next to our largest conference room is perhaps the most magical room in our building – the recording studio.
 Inside this studio, Sound Designer Josh Bartels creates sound effects, composes music, captures voice overs, edits videos, and records and engineers the Filament Games Podcast.
 Using a variety of instruments and recording techniques, Josh brings our games to life.

 We interviewed Josh about his role at Filament Games and how he finds the inspiration to create everything from 1920’s plant shop music to futuristic space sounds.
-Check out the interview below and if you have any questions for Josh, feel free to leave them in the comments section below!
+Check out the interview below and if you have any questions for Josh, feel free to ask us via Facebook or Twitter!

 There have been moments where our QA department comes back to me and says, “The track in this game sounds a lot like Star Wars” and I have to go back and listen to it and say “Yep, those are pretty close.
 I’ve been watching a lot of Star Wars trailers recently.”

 I’m always walking a fine line between what’s familiar, but different.

 What advice do you have for aspiring sound designers?

 It takes time.
 It takes doing something over and over again.
 Creative jobs mean that you just have to create.
 It has to be second nature.
 When you’re working in a studio, as much as it’s confined and I’m working on my own, collaboration is key.
 Talking with artists and designers and being able to communicate with them and learn their language is very important.
 Knowing how to communicate within the studio, knowing different genres, and knowing how to do a wide range of styles is key.
 I wouldn’t have a job unless I knew how to pivot and learn new genres and instruments.
 I’m asked to create music that I don’t necessarily like or wouldn’t listen to on my own, but it’s something that I know how to do and can understand how it functions within a game.
 Learning how stuff functions like that is key.